capriele/gssi-human-centric-exam/README.md

 The image below summarize all the tasks that the robot will daily execute in a behavioural tree implemented in PyTrees.
 ![Robot daily job](./images/daily_jobs.png)

+## User Interactions
+Once the software has been launched and its environment started you can interact with it using the following keyboard keys:
+ - "**s**": To start the robot daily activities
+ - "**r**": To reset the environment
+ - "**y**": To simulate patient's affermative answer to robot's question "Can I enter? (inside patient's room)"
+ - "**n**": To simulate patient's negative answer to robot's question "Can I enter? (inside patient's room)"

+## Actions
+We summarized all the action that a robot can accomplish in three main cathegories:
+- **MovingAction**: this class implements all the stuff needed to allow a robot movement (inside the world) from a starting point A to a destination point B
+- **ExecutionAction**: this class implements all the stuff to execute a logic process
+- **InteractionAction**: this class implements all the stuff to to allow a robot to interact with an external entity (in this case a patient)

+All the classes implements a callback (*onComplete*) that it is fired every times the action succesfully completes.
+Their source code can be found under `./planner/actions.py`.

+## Planner
+The *Planner* is a class able to integrate the possible robot actions inside a scenario based on the behavioural trees.
+In general it implements two kind of scenarios:
+- *static scenario*: it is a sequence of actions that a robot has to execute every time in the same way
+- *dynamic scenario*: it is a sequence of actions that change at run time due to external interations

+For the first case we simply implemented the correct sequence in the behavioural tree.
+For the second case, instead, we supposed that any interaction is implemented by a Brownian process that will condition the behavior of the robot.
+Its source code can be found under `./planner/planner.py`.

 # Enhancements